AtomVChecker/rust-atomic-study/README.md

 The `-b` implies the list is a blacklist.

 The `-l` is followed by a list of crate names seperated by commas.

+The `-k` implies the type of detection, currently only supporting `atomicity_violation`.
 ```sh
 $ cd YourProject; cargo clean; cargo atomvchecker -k atomicity_violation -b -l cc,tokio_util,indicatif
 ```